asher-m/autospeedtest/README.md

 $ screen
 $ python autospeedtest.py
 ```
 The script can be stopped at any time by touching `halt` in the script directory, (or the directory from which the script was called.
-Touching `halt` will not interrupt a test if it is currently ongoing but it will interrupt any future test until `WAIT_TO_REMOVE` time has passed).
+Touching `halt` will not interrupt a test if it is currently ongoing but it will interrupt any future test until `WAIT_TO_REMOVE` minutes have passed).

 ### Script options